 La dépêche.fr - 06/06/2013

-In Rawai Beach, there is no swimming.
-You can walk around, stop for a drink, eat, take a few pictures, or take a boat to reach the islands easily accessible by longtail boat at any time of the day.
+In Rawai Beach, we don't swim.
+One walks there, one stops there to have a drink, one eats there, one takes some photographs, or one takes a boat there to join the islands accessible easily by longtail boat at any time of the day.

-At high tide, the landscape is superb as well as completely different.
-When the morning sun is on board, the colours ranging from dark blue to light green and turquoise give this place a fantastic postcard composition.
+At high tide, the landscape is superb as well, although completely different.
+When the morning sun is shining, the colours vary from dark blue to light green and turquoise, giving this place a fantastic postcard composition.

-Rawai Beach is undergoing a major transformation.
-Old Thai restaurants are gradually disappearing in favour of more modern, more European establishments, and therefore more expensive, of course.
+Rawai Beach is in the midst of change.
+The old Thai restaurants tend to disappear little by little in favour of more modern, more European establishments, and therefore more expensive it goes without saying.

 Leaving Rawai Beach, and continuing along the coast, you will reach Prompthep Cape, a large cliff overlooking the sea, facing due south, in a few minutes.
 It is the most extreme place on the island where, often in season, hundreds of curious people come by bus or by their own means to watch the sunset.
 It should be noted that the equator is 860 kilometres straight ahead, roughly at the level of Singapore.